 Wix is a proprietary product, so the platform developers have much more hands-on control on your website security.
 Any updates are automatically rolled out to all users, ensuring there is little you have to do once you become a client.

-Who Wins: Even out-of-the-box, WordPress gives you an opportunity to build an impenetrable wall around your website.
+Takeaway: Even out-of-the-box, WordPress gives you an opportunity to build an impenetrable wall around your website.
 Wix might be slightly limited in that aspect, but is much better suited for novice users, as it leaves the security aspect in the hands of the professionals.

-Unless you’ve opted for the commercial version of the CMS, WordPress doesn’t come with official support assitance.
+Unless you’ve opted for the commercial version of the CMS, WordPress doesn’t come with official support assistance.
 Apart from your web hosting provider, you can trust the lively community with any technical difficulties you may encounter.

 As with other hosted products, Wix comes with dedicated support.
-You have an official point of contact and team does their best to respond to all queries in a timely manner.
+You have an official point of contact and the team does their best to respond to all queries in a timely manner.

-Who Wins: Wix is better when it comes to getting support from the actual platform developers.
+Takeaway: Wix is better when it comes to getting support from the actual platform developers.
 WP can still work smooth with hosting and community support, but you can only get official support with the version on WordPress.com

 WordPress itself is technically free, but keep in mind the open-source version needs additional investments in web hosting.
 Prices for this may vary greatly depending on the type of plan and choice of provider.